Fort Monroe removes letters honoring Confederate president

 The United Daughters of the Confederacy paid the U.S. Army to build the arch in 1956.
 Gov. Ralph Northam originally called for taking down the entire archway before agreeing to remove only the letters.

-They will be placed in in a museum at the fort.
+They will be placed in in a museum at the fort and become part of the interpretation of the Jefferson Davis story.
 Davis had been imprisoned for treason at the fort following the Civil War.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.